secuy/Cross-species-cortex-parcellation/README.md

 ### File Profile

-> __utils/*__

-It contains various cortical processing tool scripts, as well as fiber reading code
+__utils/*__ : It contains various cortical processing tool scripts, as well as fiber reading code.

-> __cluster_metrics.py__
-There are multiple parameter codes in the file for calculating clustering effects
+__cluster_metrics.py__ : There are multiple parameter codes in the file for calculating clustering effects.

+__gen_cluster-vertice_mat*__ : These scripts contain code for calculating the feature matrix between vertices and clusters.

+__gen_connect_atlas_mat*__ : These scripts contain code for calculating the feature matrix between atlas and clusters.

+__low_rank_tensor_learning.py__ ：Main code for matrix clustering optimization.

+__parcel_aligment.py__ : Code for cross-species cortex surface clustering results alignment.